janwilmans/nullptr/_posts/2019-09-23-cppcon-2019-trip-report.md

 Timur gave an overview of all the little fixes and smaller features that were put into C++20 at the last SG21 meeting in Cologne.

-## The Hallway track with Walker Brown, Sean Parent, Stephan T. Lavavej, Lious Dionne, Lisa Lippincot, Timur Doumler and so many others, sorry that I cannot mention everybody in this title :)
+## The Hallway track with Walter Brown, Sean Parent, Stephan T. Lavavej, Lious Dionne, Lisa Lippincott, Timur Doumler and so many others, sorry that I cannot mention everybody in this title :)

 This years so-called 'hallway track', the conversations you have with people outside the talks were, for me personally, the highlight of the conference.
 I talked to so many interesting people, I was truly inspired by the enthusiasm and openness of literally everybody I approached.
-I felt like a was literally radiating with pleasure walking that halls of the conference.
+I felt like a was literally radiating with pleasure walking the halls of the conference.
 Thank you everybody!!
 I hope to see all of you next year!

 While writing this post I noticed [Matt][12] has also done a [trip report][13], so check that one out too!
 CppCon publishes the slides for all presentations at <https://github.com/CppCon/CppCon2019>